-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on our Drug List.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
+In some cases, you may be able to obtain a drug that is not on the drug list.
+For more information, please see Chapter 7.

-Section 3.2 There are five "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are 5 "cost-sharing tiers" for drugs on the Drug List

-Every drug on the plan's Drug List is in one of five cost-sharing tiers.
+Every drug on the plan's Drug List is in one of 5 cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

-- Cost-sharing Tier 1: Preferred Generic Tier 1 is the lowest tier and includes preferred generic drugs. - Cost-sharing Tier 2: Generic Tier 2 includes generic drugs. - Cost-sharing Tier 3: Preferred Brand Tier 3 includes preferred brand drugs and nonpreferred generic drugs. - Cost-sharing Tier 4: Non-Preferred Drug Tier 4 includes non-preferred brand drugs and non- preferred generic drugs. - Cost-sharing Tier 5: Specialty Tier Tier 5 is the highest tier.
-It contains very high-cost brand and generic drugs that may require special handling and/or close monitoring.
+- Cost-sharing Tier 1: Preferred Generic Tier 1 is the lowest tier and includes preferred generic drugs. - Cost-sharing Tier 2: Generic Tier 2 includes generic drugs. - Cost-sharing Tier 3: Preferred Brand Tier 3 includes preferred brand drugs and non-preferred generic drugs. - Cost-sharing Tier 4: Non-Preferred Drug Tier 4 includes non-preferred brand drugs and non- preferred generic drugs. - Cost-sharing Tier 5: Specialty Tier Tier 5 contains very high-cost brand and generic drugs that may require special handling and/or close monitoring.